piEsposito/blitz-bayesian-deep-learning/README.md

 By using our core weight sampler classes, you can extend and improve this library to add uncertanity to a bigger scope of layers as you will in a well-integrated to PyTorch way.
 Also pull requests are welcome.

-Our objective is empower people to apply Bayesian Deep Learning by focusing rather on their idea, and not the hard-coding part.

 # Index
  * [Install](#Install)